OlympusDAO-Education/Documentation/using-the-website/bonds.md

 # Bonds

-Bonds allow users to buy OHM from the protocol at a discount by trading it with i) liquidity \(LP tokens\) or ii) DAI.
+Bonds allow users to buy OHM from the protocol at a discount by trading it with i) liquidity \(LP tokens\) or ii) other assets.
+The former is called [liquidity bonds](https://docs.olympusdao.finance/references/glossary#liquidity-bonds) and the latter [reserve bonds](https://docs.olympusdao.finance/references/glossary#reserve-bonds).

 Bonds take roughly 15 epochs to vest, and OHM tokens are vested linearly to the user over that period.
-LP bonds help the protocol to accumulate and lock liquidity, while DAI bonds allow the protocol to grow its treasury, and thus its RFV faster.
+Liquidity bonds help the protocol to accumulate and lock liquidity, while reserve bonds allow the protocol to grow its treasury, and thus its RFV faster.

+Olympus offers five types of bonds [on its website](https://app.olympusdao.finance/#/bonds):

+- DAI bond
+- FRAX bond
+- wETH bond
+- OHM-DAI LP bond
+- OHM-FRAX LP bond

 ## How to Bond